What is ITR-5? Applicability, Filing Process & Updates for FY 2025-26

 So, the ITR-5 form is not for you if you’re an individual taxpayer or a company.

-The Income Tax Department updates itself regularly in order to make sure that forms address the current law and financial needs.
-In ITR-5, a number of significant changes are introduced in AY 2025-26:
+The Income Tax Department updates the ITR forms regularly in order to make sure these address the current law and financial needs.
+In ITR-5, a number of significant changes are introduced in AY 2026-27:

 These updates are aimed at transparency, compliance, and simplicity of verification, and hence, it becomes even more important that entities keep proper records.